Jack the Dog: Release

 The film premiered at the Sundance Film Festival on January 22, 2001.
 Rivercoast Films distributed the film through home media in the United States on August 12, 2008.

 Reception

-Jack the Dog received a mixed to negative response from film critics, and gained a lukewarm reception during its premiere at the Sundance Film Festival.
+Jack the Dog received a mixed to negative response from film critics, and gained an indifferent reception during its premiere at the Sundance Film Festival.
 Todd McCarthy of Variety wrote: "Tale, which lurches along with little sense of pacing or time elapsed, has plenty of niggling problems," and added: "Performances, from the handsome Carbonell to those of Williams as the rhinoceros-hided wife and the many actresses in for literally quickies, are energetic but no more illuminating than the dialogue as to the inner life of their characters."
+DVD Talk rated the film 3 of 5 stars, saying "I think the parts between Sam and Jack were very well acted and this comprised the biggest part of the movie so I leaned towards upping the rating but I'll leave it where it is."